shepelenkomikhail/Job-Portal/README.md

 ## 📋 **Features**
 - 🌐 **AI-Generated Job Listings**: Discover dynamic job postings crafted by AI.
-- 🔍 **Advanced Search**: Filter jobs by title, company, location, and more.
+- 🔍 **Advanced SearchSvg**: Filter jobs by title, company, location, and more.
 - 🎛️ **Detailed Filters**: Narrow results using criteria like experience level, salary range, and job type.
 - 🎯 **AI-Powered Matching**: Job recommendations tailored to user preferences.
 - 📊 **Analytics Dashboard**: Visualize trends like job postings by industry or location.